chicoferreira/cg-essay/main.typ

   H(x, z, t) = sum_(i=1)^N W_i (x + (partial) / (partial x) W_(i-1), z + (partial) / (partial z) W_(i-1), t)
 $

-An additional refinement involves replacing $sin(x)$ with $e^(sin(x) - 1)$ in the wave function.
+Another additional refinement involves replacing $sin(x)$ with $e^(sin(x) - 1)$ in the wave function.
 This transformation produces waves with sharper, more pronounced crests and broader, flatter troughs, resulting in a more visually striking and natural appearance.
 Adjusting the sharpness and width of these features is straightforward: simply scale a constant in the exponent to control the effect.

 #lq.diagram(
   width: 8cm,